Teacher training in universities

 The basic entry requirements for ITT are as follows:

-- GCSE maths grade C or above (or equivalent)
+- GCSE maths grade 4 or above (grade C under the old grading structure, or equivalent)

-- GCSE English grade C or above (or equivalent)
+- GCSE English grade 4 or above (grade C under the old grading structure, or equivalent)

-- For those applying for primary teaching only: GCSE science grade C or above (or equivalent)
+- For those applying for primary teaching only: GCSE science grade 4 or above (grade C under the old grading structure, or equivalent)

 - A good degree for postgraduate routes into teaching; the grade required will be determined by the university awarding QTS